-As per the guidance in section 4 of Keeping Children Safe in Education 2023, our school recognises two levels of concerns:
+As per the guidance in section 4 of the most recent version of Keeping Children Safe in Education, our school recognises two levels of concerns:

-- 1. Allegations that meet the harm threshold further details outlined in our Managing Allegations policy - Allegation/concerns that do not meet the harms threshold referred to as 'low level concerns'.
+1. Allegations that meet the harm threshold - further details outlined in our Managing Allegations policy

+2. Allegation/concerns that do not meet the harms threshold referred to as 'low level concerns'.
 Our staff Code of conduct outlines our expectations of staff and how they should behave.